muratk5n/thirdwave/en/0119/2019/12/civilized-to-death.md

 diverged from the line leading to chimps (who sometimes engage in lethal group aggression), then war must be innate to our species.
 But there are serious problems here.
-First, it’s subtly, if deeply, misleading to describe chimps as 'our closest primate cousin' without mentioning bonobos—our other, equally intimately related primate cousin. ...
+First, it’s subtly, if deeply, misleading to describe chimps as "our closest primate cousin" without mentioning bonobos—our other, equally intimately related primate cousin. ...